woossi0/suite/docs/usermanual/source/cartography/ysld/reference/symbolizers/text.rst

      - Specifies the level of transparency for the halo.
 Value of ``0`` means entirely transparent, while ``1`` means entirely opaque.
      - ``1``

 The following properties allow for a graphic to be displayed in addition to just a label.
-This is used when drawing "shields" (text overtop of a graphic) such as in road signs.
+This is used when drawing "shields" (text over top of a graphic) such as in road signs.

 .. list-table::
    :class: non-responsive